 Let’s explore why they’re one of the best options for most flat roof applications:

-Longevity - PVC roofs are strong and very durable.
+Long-lasting - PVC roofs are strong and very durable.
 They have a minimum breaking strength of 350 pounds per inch.
 That’s well above the 200-pound-per-inch standard in the roofing industry.

-Waterproofing - There’s a reason PVC pipes have been used for decades to carry water around.
+Waterproof - There’s a reason PVC pipes have been used for decades to carry water around.
 They don’t easily leak.
 When using the same material on your flat roof structure, you can count on watertight performance even if you experience temporary ponding or even exposure to plants and bacteria.